 Another important skill to have around is a self heal.
 This heal does not need to be on the front bar, you can also have it on your second bar.
 Though if you are not comfortable with it on the second bar, feel free to move it around.
 Self heals are only used in situations that are undesired.
 For instance, if your healer is dead, or if your healer is slacking.
 Usually with a decent healer you should not need this skill per se, but it is always handy to have it just in case.
 Below I will list the skills you can use when playing different classes:

 - Dragonknigh: Green Dragon Blood

 - Templar: Breath of Life (or Honor the Dead)

 - Sorcerer: Dark Deal, Unstable Clannfear

 - Necromancer: Ruinous Scythe

 Resistance (self) buffs

 Buffing up is one of the things that a tank should constantly be doing during fights.
-The most important resistance buffs to keep up are the major ones.
-In other words: Major Resolve and Major Ward.
-One can gain these two buffs from a variety of skills.
+The most important resistance buff to keep up are is the Major Resolve.
 I’ll list them for you below:

 - Dragonknight: Hardened Armor

 Resource sustain skills can take many forms in this game.
 These abilities vary widely between classes.
 This means that the way of restoring resources is also the main part that differentiates classes in the tanking role.
 Let me explain their use per class: